mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 ## What are safe REST operations?

+In all, there are 9 different HTTP request types:
+- HEAD,
+- GET,
+- POST,
+- PUT,
+- DELETE,
+- PATCH,
+- TRACE,
+- OPTIONS, and
+- CONNECT

-Safe methods are HTTP methods that do not modify resources.
-These are:
+**Safe methods** are HTTP methods that do not modify resources.
+Spring Security implements CSRF protection with a synchronizer token.
+Statechanging requests(not safe methods) will be intercepted and checked for a CSRF token.
 - GET
 - HEAD
 - OPTIONS
 - TRACE

-Not Safe:
+**Not Safe**:
 - Two identical POST requests will result in two identical resources being created or errors at application level.
 - PUT modifies the state on the server
 - DELETE